Toyontewo/burpsuite_scan/README.md

 ## Fast & Hybrid Spidering

-1. I navigated to the "Target" tab in Burp Suite.
+1. Spidering wasn't available on my version of Burpsuite so I made use of the OWASP ZAP tool.
+2. Using this tool, I was able to perform a vulnerability scan and also carry out Spidering on my test web application.
-2. I used the "Spider" tool for fast and hybrid spidering (crawling) of the web application.
+3. I used the "Spider" tool for fast and hybrid spidering (crawling) of the web application.

 ![Spidering](images/spidering.png)